Traveler in Brazil checking phone with eSIM signal but slow internet

 Fix

-• 1.
-Open Network Selection
+1. Open Network Selection

-• 2.
-Turn OFF automatic selection
+2. Turn OFF automatic selection

-• 3.
-Choose another carrier manually
+3. Choose another carrier manually

-Switching networks often resolves the issue instantly.
+Switching networks often solves the issue instantly.

-Travel eSIM profiles require roaming enabled abroad.
+Many travel eSIM profiles require roaming enabled abroad.

-• Fix: Settings → Mobile Data → eSIM → Data Roaming → ON
+Fix: Settings → Mobile Data → eSIM → Data Roaming → ON

-Coverage varies across Brazil
+Coverage Varies Across Brazil

 Brazil is geographically huge, so coverage depends heavily on location.